-More recently, research in strategy has shifted towards explaining how organizational capabilities environmental turbulence are related, increasingly recognizing that it is difficult to retain sustainable competitive advantages unless market dynamics and business renewal are considered (Teece et al., 1997).
-Given rapid market changes and innovation pressure, caused for example by digitalization, an explication of how strategy relates to innovation is needed.
-To succeed in a globalized business environment characterized by hyper-velocity (Francis & Bessant, 2005; Crossan & Apaydin, 2010), it has been claimed that organizations need to manage change in increasingly volatile and complex service eco-systems (Yoo & Kim, 2015).
-Under such conditions, dynamic capabilities possessed by have been linked to their competitiveness (Eisenhardt, 2004), and claimed to be central to innovation (Tidd, 2012).
+More recently, research in strategy has shifted towards explaining how organizational capabilities and environmental turbulence are related, increasingly recognizing that it is difficult to retain sustainable competitive advantages unless market dynamics and business renewal are considered (Teece et al., 1997).
+Given rapid market changes and innovation pressure caused e.g. by digitalization, an explication of how strategy relates to innovation is needed.
+To succeed in a globalized business environment characterized by hyper-velocity (Crossan and Apaydin, 2010, Francis and Bessant, 2005), it has been claimed that organizations need to manage change in increasingly volatile and complex service eco-systems (Yoo and Kim, 2015).
+Under such conditions, dynamic capabilities possessed by firms have been linked to the sustained competitiveness of firms (Eisenhardt, 2004) and claimed to be central to innovation (Tidd, 2012).
 However, the ability to replicate dynamic capabilities and innovation success over time has not been firmly established in extant research.

-In the early 2000s, an entrepreneurial perspective on strategy gained ground, emphasizing value creation rather than appropriation (Hitt et al., 2001).
-The multiplicity and complexity of strategic management, as well as the need to consider balances and paradoxes, have also been recognized in recent strategy research.
-Some examples include dealing with business ambidexterity (Tushman & O'Reilly, 1996; Birkinshaw & Gibson, 2004) by balancing exploration (innovation) and exploitation (the productivity of existing solutions and products), and managing paradoxes (Eisenhardt, 2000).
-Still, strategy theory has to a limited degree been fused with ideas from innovation theory (Markides, 2006; Lightfoot & Gebauer, 2011; Pisano, 2015; Teece et al., 2016).
-The blue ocean strategy (Kim & Mauborgne, 2004), business model innovation (Christensen & Johnson, 2009; Teece, 2010; Osterwalder & Pigneur, 2010; Zott et al., 2011; Foss and Saebi, 2017), dynamic capabilities (Kogut & Zander, 1992; Barnett et al., 1994; Teece et al., 1997; Eisenhardt & Martin, 2000, Helfat & Peteraf, 2003), and disruption theory (Christensen, 1997; Markides, 2006; Manyika et al., 2013; O'Reilly III & Tushman, 2016) are notable exceptions.
+In the early 2000s, the entrepreneurial perspective on strategy gained ground, emphasizing value creation rather than appropriation (Hitt et al., 2001).
+The multiplicity and complexity of strategic management-and the need to consider balances and paradoxes-have also been recognized in recent strategy research.
+For example, dealing with ambidexterity (Birkinshaw and Gibson, 2004, Tushman and O'Reilly, 1996) by balancing exploration (i.e innovation) and exploitation (i.e. the productivity of existing solutions and products), and managing paradoxes (Eisenhardt, 2000).
+Still, strategy theory have to a limited degree been fused with ideas from innovation theory (Lightfoot and Gebauer, 2011, Markides, 2006, Teece et al., 2016, Pisano, 2015).
+Blue ocean strategy (Kim and Mauborgne, 2004), business model innovation (Teece, 2010, Zott et al., 2011, Foss and Saebi, 2017, Osterwalder and Pigneur, 2010, Christensen and Johnson, 2009), dynamic capabilities (Teece et al., 1997, Eisenhardt and Martin, 2000, Barnett et al., 1994, Kogut and Zander, 1992, Helfat and Peteraf, 2003) and disruption theory (Markides, 2006, Christensen, 1997, O'Reilly III and Tushman, 2016, Manyika et al., 2013) are notable exceptions.